 Abide with Me, Strout’s second novel, revisits the landscape of northern New England with the tale of Tyler Caskey, a recently widowed minister who is struggling to regain his calling, his family, and his happiness in the wake of profound loss.

 Strout won the Pulitzer Prize for Fiction for her 2008 novel Olive Kitteridge, which weaves together thirteen rich, luminous narratives into one masterful story anchored by unforgettable characters.
 The New Yorker says that Strout “animates the ordinary with astonishing force. . . .
 [She] makes us experience not only the terrors of change but also the terrifying hope that change can bring: she plunges us into these churning waters and we come up gasping for air.”
 Olive Kitteridge was adapted into an HBO miniseries in 2014 starring Frances McDormand.
 It won eight Emmy Awards.

 Strout’s next book, The Burgess Boys: A Novel, was published in 2013.
 Set in the Park Slope neighborhood of Brooklyn, The Burgess Boys centers on two brothers from Strout’s native Maine.
 “Strout’s prose propels the story forward with moments of startlingly poetic clarity,” wrote Elizabeth Minkel in The New Yorker.

-Strout’s latest, the #1 New York Times bestselling novel My Name is Lucy Barton, was longlisted for the 2016 Man Booker Prize.
-It was also listed as one of the Best Books of 2016 by NPR and among the 100 Noteable Books of 2016 by The New York Times.
+Strout’s #1 New York Times bestselling novel My Name is Lucy Barton was longlisted for the 2016 Man Booker Prize.
+It was also listed as one of the Best Books of 2016 by NPR and The New York Times.
 The stage adaptation of My Name is Lucy Barton opens in London in June 2018, starring Golden Globe winner Laura Linney.